khenidak/ServiceFabricMultiPointWCFListener/readme.md

 This repo contains the components necessary to enable Service Fabric to listen to (on a single servicer ) to multiple WCF endpoints (shared among a configurable number of WCF Hosts).

 Service Fabric out of the box uses WCF Listeners that support 1:1:1 mapping between Replica, Wcf Host & Wcf Endpoint and you should them.
 The components in this repo comes in play if this mapping does not work with you.
-For example services that uses multi-contracts, multi-endpoints or multi-endpoints.
+For example services that uses multi-contracts, multi-endpoints or multi-hosts.

 ## At a Glance: What can you do with this component ##
 1- Map multiple Wcf endpoints/contracts/hosts to a single replica.